ABOUT THE AUTHORITY

 This list of duties is not intended to be all-inclusive and may be expanded to include other duties and responsibilities that the Authority may deem necessary from time to time and as the Authority’s work and responsibilities demand.

-- At least 5 to 7 years of experience as a bookkeeper in a complex financial environment;
+- 3-5 years of experience as a Contribution Accountant or similar position in a complex financial environment

-- Experience creating and developing spreadsheets, using macros, pivot tables, VLOOKUP, and importing and exporting data with Microsoft Excel; and developing presentations with Microsoft PowerPoint;
+- Experience with Microsoft Excel including creating and developing spreadsheets, using macros, pivot tables, VLOOKUP, and importing and exporting data.

 - Experience using verbal and written communication with internal and external customers

-- Extremely strong project and time management skills, including a high level of organization, attention to detail, and follow-through, while balancing and prioritizing multiple activities and responsibilities.
+- Experience prioritizing work and meeting time sensitive deadlines, including follow-through while balancing and prioritizing multiple activities and responsibilities.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER